Diseases & Conditions

 Medications.
-Acetaminophen or anti-inflammatory medications (such as ibuprofen) may be taken to help reduce pain and swelling
+Acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, may be taken to help reduce pain and swelling

 Physical therapy.
 Specific exercises are helpful for strengthening the muscles of the forearm.
 Your therapist may also perform ultrasound, ice massage, or muscle-stimulating techniques to improve muscle healing.